rackerlabs/technical-blog/content/blog/2020/2020-08-20-the-art-of-decision-management-for-multicloud-strategies-part-one/index.md

 the CDMP and reference its recommendation for individual applications before making a final decision on the hosting cloud platforms.

-When functioning effectively, the CDMP helps you to the following tasks:
+When functioning effectively, the CDMP helps you successfully perform the following tasks:

 - Orchestrate crucial technical information and insights about individual applications
 - Incorporate different constraints and key dependencies for the cloud adoption